-Primary causes of plaque
+Primary causes of Plaque

 Plaque formation on the teeth is inevitable.
-This is because the bacteria that live in the mouth use any and all food we eat to grow and thrive.
+This is because the bacteria that live in the mouth use any and all the food we eat to grow and thrive.
 Although sugary and starchy foods are especially favoured by the bacteria, they extract what they need from other food as well.

 Over time, these bacteria produce acids, which, over a period of time, destroy tooth enamel.
-They also cause holes in the teeth, or cavities, which are the first sign of tooth decay.
+They also cause holes in the teeth, or cavities, which are the first signs of tooth decay.
 Plaque can also develop under the gum, causing the bone supporting the tooth to break down.

 So if you allow what you eat and drink to remain on the teeth, it will cause plaque.